Technical Terms & Definitions

 Cloud Computing

-Definition: The delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale.
+Definition: Cloud Computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the internet ("the cloud") to offer faster innovation, flexible resources, and economies of scale.
+Cloud computing allows organizations to access technology resources on-demand without the need to own and maintain physical infrastructure.

 DevOps